 Adam and Eve gladly received the promise of redemption.
 God opened their eyes to the coming of this Messiah, and gave them faith to trust in it.
 They were banished from the garden, but they found new life in the hope of a Savior.
 Their fellowship with God was restored, but now they understood the horrors of sin, and the wonders of mercy and grace.

 The Jews in the time of Jesus read in the Bible that the Messiah would be a king greater than David.
 So they expected a passionate revolutionary who would dethrone the Emperor of Rome.
 They imagined him setting up an impressive earthly palace with an invincible army to defend it.
 It would be a Jewish Empire to replace the Roman one that had oppressed them.
 They read in Micah 5:2 that he would be born in Bethlehem, the city of the King David.
-Bethlehem was a suburb of Jerusalem.
-It was home to many priests and political leaders.
+Since Bethlehem was a suburb of Jerusalem, it was home to many priests and political leaders.
 They assumed this meant that the Christ would be born to a powerful Jewish leader and live in a rich palatial home.
 These ideas became the accepted belief of the synagogues.

 Today people still expect a different Jesus.

 They take sayings out of context to support their own assumptions.
 They redefine who Jesus was, what he did, and how we come to benefit from him today.
 By adding things to God’s word they keep the real soul-liberating message hidden.